jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 You have about 30 seconds before reaching the CEO's floor.
 How can you pitch yourself succinctly before reaching the floor?
 This is similar to the 2-minute pitch where a filmmaker has two minutes to convince a producer to support his/her passion project.
+If a résumé is like a dating profile, then an elevator pitch is like a speed dating pitch.

 You should be prepared, but don't memorize it.
 That is, you want it to sound natural.